mbudm/fotopia-serverless/README.md

 # fotopia-serverless

-A photo archive using serverless framework.
+A photo archive using [serverless framework](https://serverless.com/).
 This is a work in progress (see [issues](https://github.com/mbudm/fotopia-serverless/issues) for planned enhancements - help welcome!).
 It's a great app for learning and trying out AWS services and it is useful for managing your own photos.

 ![fotopia in chrome screenshot showing dev tools network tab](docs/img/fotopia-network-tab.png)

-Currently the fotopia serverless project include:
+Currently the fotopia serverless project includes:
-- Progressive Web App (PWA) (Separate repo)
+- Progressive Web App (PWA) ([Separate repo](https://github.com/mbudm/fotopia-serverless-client))
 - All resources defined and deployed using serverless framework Infra as Code
 - AWS Cognito for auth
 - DynamoDb for storage